How To Create A Kickass Lead Generation Landing Page

 So, if you’re planning to build your social media presence or boost your content strategy, lead generation is the key to transforming a booming online presence into revenue.

 Now that we know why lead gen is important, it’s time to dive into the anatomy of a lead generation landing page.
-Hubspot found that companies increased their number of leads by 55% as they went from 10 to 15 landing pages.

 As we said, the point of lead generation is to give something in exchange for people’s contacts.
 To get people interested or even thinking about the exchange you need to provide a clear incentive.